 Whitefriars Sailing Club – Sailing Instructions for

-Wessex Region - Laser Grand Prix at Whitefriars Sailing Club
+Comet Trios Comet Versas and Miracles at Whitefriars Sailing Club

-21st April 2018
+16th-17th June 2018

 1 Rules

 1.1 Racing will be governed by the rules as defined in The Racing Rules of Sailing (RRS), the prescriptions of the RYA, the Notice of Race (NoR), these Sailing Instructions and the relevant Class Rules.
 The Officer-of-the Day (OOD) and such persons as he/she may co-opt are the Race Committee.